sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

+- [Custom Zoom](https://github.com/alexkaessner/custom-zoom-sketch), by Alexander Käßner: Zoom your document to a custom zoom level.
-- [Phraseapp Sketch Plugin](https://phraseapp.com), by PhraseApp: Sync your design content from Sketch with PhraseApp
+- [Phraseapp Sketch Plugin](https://phraseapp.com/sketch), by PhraseApp: Sync your design content from Sketch with PhraseApp
 - [SymbolNameSync](https://github.com/griffin-stewie/symbolnamesync), by griffin-stewie: This plugin gives you syncing names between Symbol masters and its instances.
 - [Spell Check Whole Page](https://github.com/Tallwave/sketch-spellcheck-all-layers), by Tallwave: A basic spellchecker that checks all layers on a page in Sketch
 - [Symbol Browser](http://symbol-browser.pratikshah.website), by Pratik Shah: A new way to browse your symbols.
 Make the most of your Design System by bringing symbols and UI Sticker sheet together.